top of page

 Common Terms

-Many terms are used within dressage.
-This chapter focuses on explaining the terms that are used in everyday dressage as well as the common language you will see throughout the PDM dictionary.
+Dressage involves many specialized terms.
+This section explains the terms commonly used in everyday dressage, as well as the language you will encounter throughout the PDM dictionary.

 Etiquette